 Pathway to become a Professional Engineer in Malaysia by Studying at Top Private Universities with BEM Accredited Engineering Courses

-Students need to have credits in Maths & Physics or Science (Chemistry is needed for Chemical Engineering or Petroleum Engineering) in SPM or O-Levels to go for the Foundation programme first before entering into the 4-year engineering programme that’s accredited by the Board of Engineers Malaysia (BEM) at top private universities in Malaysia.
+Students need to have credits in Maths & Physics or Science in SPM or IGCSE/O-Levels to go for the Foundation in Engineering programme first before entering into the 4-year engineering programme that’s accredited by the Board of Engineers Malaysia (BEM) at top private universities in Malaysia.
 Students after SPM or O-Levels who are sure of choosing engineering for their degree studies may go for the Foundation in Engineering.
 If you are still not sure whether you want engineering or other science courses, you may choose the Foundation in Science programme at premier private universities in Malaysia.

 Students after the external Pre-University Programme such as A-Levels, UEC, STPM, SAM, CPU, MUFY or AUSMAT may enter directly into the Engineering Degree programme with relevant results.
 Students should choose to study a 4-year engineering degree at top private universities in Malaysia that are accredited by the Board of Engineers Malaysia

 - Top Engineering Degree Courses to Study in Malaysia

 - Top 8 Engineering Courses to Study in Malaysia

 - Top 10 Private Universities in Malaysia for Engineering Degree, Foundation & Diploma